Ronaldo to miss Man Utd's meeting with Liverpool following death of baby son

 Cristiano Ronaldo will miss Manchester United's Premier League meeting with Liverpool on Tuesday night following the death of his baby son.

-The couple had been expecting twins, but asked for privacy after the tragic loss and United have now granted Ronaldo a period of compassionate leave.
+The couple had been expecting twins, but asked for privacy after the loss and United have now confirmed Ronaldo will be taking a period of compassionate leave.

 Editors' Picks